Small Asian IPO deals take centre stage in adverse market

-HONG KONG A few companies in Hong Kong, India and Singapore are drawing attention with their seemingly adventurous IPO plans in an inhospitable global market, but their fund-raising mission is less foolhardy than it looks.
+By Elzio Barreto HONG KONG, Aug 25 A few companies in Hong Kong, India and Singapore are drawing attention with their seemingly adventurous IPO plans in an inhospitable global market, but their fund-raising mission is less foolhardy than it looks.

 Interior designer LC Group and construction firm LEAP Holdings are meeting investors in Hong Kong to pitch their offerings.
 In India, logistics company Navkar Corp is marketing its IPO, while Prabhat Dairy is launching its share sale this week.
 In Singapore, autoparts maker Jiangxi Jiangling Chassis Co is drawing up plans to tap the equity market.
 The deals are small - up to $241 million in total.
 But their compactness means bankers need fewer investors to fill order books.
 Smaller offerings also tend to attract retail investors.